Climate Jargon

 Tailings: Mining leftovers

-Tar sand: Rocks containing solidified oil, producing more greenhouse gases than pumped oil
+Tar sand: Rocks containing solid oil, producing more greenhouse gases than pumped oil

-Temperate zone: Climate bands around the Earth that are warm in the summer, cold in the winter, and moderate in the spring and fall
+Temperate zone: Climate bands around the Earth that are hot in the summer, cold in the winter, and moderate in the spring and fall

 Terrestrial: Dry land